Program Dates: May 31– June 16, 2023

 A maximum of 40 students will be accepted to the Paris program.
 We recommend applying early in order to secure your space in the program.

 Program benefits are enhanced by the unique cultural riches of Paris.
 Afternoons include guided visits to an array of Parisian institutions, many of which are inaccessible to visitors and tourists.
-A calendar of activities will be provided when you arrive in Paris.
+Excursion expenses are included in your tuition.

-Students should plan to arrive by late afternoon on Sunday, June 14 and depart no earlier than the evening of Thursday, July 2.
-Final exams will be held on Thursday, July 2 during the regular class times.
-Please not that final exams cannot be rescheduled.
+Students should plan to arrive by late afternoon on Wednesday, May 31 and depart no earlier than the evening of Friday, June 16.
+There will be an orientation dinner in early evening on Wednesday May 31.
+Final exams will be held on Friday June 16 during the regular class times, followed by a Farewell Drink together.
+Please note that final exams cannot be rescheduled.

-Students are responsible for all travel arrangements.
+Students are responsible for all travel expenses and are strongly advised to purchase travel insurance.
 We recommend researching ticket prices early from a few travel search engines to find the most competitive prices.

-Family members and friends are cordially invited to participate in all activities except the academic course.
+Family members and friends are cordially invited to participate in all activities except the academic courses.

 U.S. citizens do not require a visa due to the short time period you will be abroad.
 International students should check with the appropriate embassy or consulate to ascertain whether a visa is necessary.